Brief: In this age of the internet, you can never be too careful with your privacy. Use these alternative search engines that do not track you.

 Also, when you type in a question or search for a fix, it might present you with an instant answer (fetched from the source), which works well.

-If you loved using Google, you might miss quite a few functionalities (like filtering images by license) that you normally find with Google.
+If you loved using Google, you might miss quite a few functionalities (like filtering images by license) that you usually find with Google.

 2. Qwant